 By following these best practices, you will extend the life of your deck for years to come.

-For more information on how to preserve the beauty of your wood deck, follow us on Facebook and visit us at www.treatedwood.com.
+For more information on how to preserve the beauty of your wood deck, follow us on Facebook and check out our cleaning and maintenance tips at this link.